nataliecardot/100-days-of-code/r2-log.md

 ### R2D10

-**Today's Progress:** Continuted a lesson providing a conceptual overview of AngularJS.
+**Today's Progress:** Continued a lesson providing a conceptual overview of AngularJS.

 **Notes:**